Student of Guitar

 This is one of my personal favorites.

-It delivers a fairly warm tone with medium output.
+It delivers a reasonably warm tone with medium output.

 At the same time, you can still retain all of the much-appreciated humbucker sonic traits.

-While it’s, overall, a more bluesy or old-school hard rock pickup, it can handle a lot of stuff.
+While it’s a more bluesy or old-school hard rock pickup, it can handle a lot of stuff.

-There’s still some “jangle” to its tone, which can really work well for those “in-between” pickup combinations.
+There’s still some “jangle” to its tone, which can work well for those “in-between” pickup combinations.

 But, most importantly, you’ll get that Gibson-ish thickness and warmth.